 Know the Symptoms & Get Screened

 Screening saves lives.
-Many cancers, such as colon cancer, is treatable and beatable if discovered early.
+Many cancers, such as colon cancer, are treatable and beatable if discovered early.
 Many times there are no symptoms in the early stages when a screen can detect an issue.
-However, chronic constipation, change in bowel habits, blood in stools, thin stools are all signals of gastric distress and need to be addressed by a doctor.
+However, chronic constipation, changes in bowel habits, blood in stools, thin stools are all signals of gastric distress and need to be addressed by a doctor.
 Talk with your doctor about the FIT screening tool – a simple, noninvasive test completed in the privacy of your own home.

 A non-invasive screening tool which can determine if more tests are necessary.
 Your doctor may not offer the quick test, so it’s the patient’s responsibility to be proactive and request the screen!

 Lack of exercise will create a low oxygenated body where cancer can multiply.
 Moving the body stimulates the lymphatic system which helps to transport toxins out of the body.
 The lymphatic system is only stimulated during muscle contraction or manual manipulation.
 Moving those muscles is imperative to cleansing the body of harmful substances.
 A clean diet and consistent daily exercise/movement creates conditions less favorable for cancer to thrive.
 Stay informed and proactive by talking with others; family, friends, neighbors, and doctors.
 Talk about new ways to prepare meals.
 Talk about the new farmer’s markets opening up in town for fresh produce.
 Talk about ways to fit in exercise on a daily basis.
 Talk about different methods to eliminate stress.
 Let’s talk about how we can live vibrantly!

 Pay attention to what your body is telling you.